Back to Products

 Measure light pollution levels with scientific accuracy using your smartphone camera.
 Dark Sky Meter helps astronomers, researchers, and citizen scientists quantify sky brightness and track light pollution trends over time.

-Professional Accuracy: Dark Sky Meter provides calibrated measurements of sky brightness that are suitable for scientific research and environmental monitoring.
+Dark Sky Meter provides calibrated measurements suitable for scientific research and environmental monitoring.

 How Dark Sky Meter Works